-Commenting on bigger sites will bring you initial traffic
+Comment on bigger sites to bring the initial traffic

-In early days you won’t have a large social media following and search engines will not be sending traffic to you, which makes commenting on other blogs a great tactic in that period.
-My first visitor other than myself was someone clicking over from a comment I had left at another blog.
-In those first days all my visitors came from comments I left on bigger blogs that had relevant content to the content I was creating myself.
+In early days you won’t have a large social media following and search engines will not be sending traffic to you, which makes commenting on other sites a great tactic.
+My first visitor other than myself was someone clicking over from a comment I had left at another site.
+In those first days all my visitors came from comments I left on bigger sites that had relevant content to the topic I was focusing on myself.

-I started looking to connect to relevant people on Stumbleupon fairly soon after launching the blog.
-First time someone stumbled my post was soon after starting the blog and that sent me 19 unique visitors first day and 37 the second day and those were huge numbers.
+I started looking to connect to relevant people on StumbleUpon fairly soon after launching the site.
+First time someone stumbled my post shortly after and that sent me 19 unique visitors first day and 37 the second day.
+Those were huge numbers for me.
 Even today Stumbleupon still sends me a good amount of visitors.

 Use Twitter to get an audience and spread your links